 Conditions can change during the race.
 Be aware of those conditions and be flexible enough to change.
 Temperatures will generally rise as the race progresses.
 If you are running close to your max capability early in the race, be aware that this factor alone may be enough to send you into a downward spiral.

 During the race, aid station will usually be placed at or near every mile marker.
 On a warm to hot day, it is essential to use these early in the race.
-For example if the heat index of the race is over 70 degrees it is best to start using these stations by mile 2.
+For example, if the heat index of the race is over 70 degrees it is best to start using these stations by mile 2.
 Water is almost always the first drink that is offered.
-Grab he first cup and dump it on your head and neck.
-This will help with the conduction phase of cooling.
+Grab the first cup and dump it on your head and neck.
+This helps with the conduction phase of cooling.
 The next cup you grab is the liquid you will drink.
 Many marathons also supply a sports drink.
 It is vital to find out which drink are being offered so you can sample it in advance of the race to make sure your body is OK with it.
-In the early stages in the race, your body may only want a sip or two.
-If it is exceedingly hot,it may be necessary to take more than one drink at each aid station.
+In the early stages of the race, your body may only want a sip or two.
+If it is exceedingly hot, it may be necessary to take more than one drink at each aid station.
 For some people that incorporate walk breaks, this may be the perfect opportunity to walk.

 But be careful!

-If your walk is significantly slower than the run, be aware that one's body temperature may actually rise during the break.
+If your walk is significantly slower than the run, be aware that one's body temperature may rise during the break.
 This is because of the convection effect.
 By standing or walking slowly, there is less air moving over the body.
-This will reduce the amount of evaporation, which in turn cause the body to heat up.
+Less flowing air reduces the amount of evaporation, which in turn cause the body to heat up.
 One trick that does not take up too much energy is move your arms away from your body.
-While you are walking slowly move your arms in large circles.
-This will have the effect of flowing air flow over your body and help keep you cool.
+While you are walking, slowly move your arms in large circles.
+By doing this, you create air flow over your body.

 During a hard run or race, we are often pushing our bodies to the max.
 This effort can raise our core body temperature several degrees.